Using Hashtags to Find Your Perfect Audience

 Let’s use the popular hashtag #MondayQuotes to break it down.
 It’s Monday morning, perhaps the least popular morning of the week.
 For some reason, your coffee is taking way longer to kick in and you’re not ready to start your day.
 So you open the Instagram app to search for some inspiration (or maybe a distraction).

 You navigate to Tags in the Instagram search bar and type “Monday.”
-Instagram will list related hashtags that you might be interested in, and you click on #MondayQuotes.
+Instagram will list a bunch of related hashtags.
+You click on #MondayQuotes.

 You stop scrolling on a post from JustGirlProject.